 If your knowledge of the warthog starts and ends with ‘The Lion King’, it’s time to clue yourself up!
 While not the prettiest of creatures, these tusked beasts are some of the most fascinating you’ll find in the wild.
-It’s well worth keeping your distance, they are fairly dangerous.
+It’s well worth keeping your distance, as they’re fairly dangerous.

-Take a look at these interesting facts about warthogs below – who knows, you might find out something new about these rugged porkers!
+Take a look at these 25 fun facts about warthogs – who knows, you might learn something new about these rugged porkers!

 Warthogs are so-named thanks to their warts.
 That’s pretty obvious!
 However, their ‘warts’ aren’t warts at all.